smothers/meteor-webpack/README.md

 `ln -s packages/npm-container/.npm/package/node_modules`

-*Hopefully we will find a fix for this.
-It only applies to babel plugins.*
+*We are going to remove this step once we have a fix*